 Scabies is an itchy skin condition caused by the microscopic mite Sarcoptes scabei.
-It is common all over the world, and it affects people of all races and social classes.
+It is common all over the world, and can affect anyone.
 Scabies spreads quickly in crowded conditions where there is frequent skin-to-skin contact between people.
-Hospitals, child-care centers and nursing homes are examples.
+Hospitals, child-care centers, and nursing homes are examples.
 Scabies can easily infect sex partners and other household members.
-Sharing clothes, towels, and bedding can also spread scabies.
+Sharing clothes, towels, and bedding can sometimes spread scabies.
+This can happen much more easily when the infested person has crusted scabies.
 You cannot get scabies from a pet.
 Pets get a different mite infection called mange.

 Centers for Disease Control and Prevention

 - Scabies: Disease Symptoms (Centers for Disease Control and Prevention)

 - Scabies Diagnosis (Centers for Disease Control and Prevention)